ndmh99/reactjs-django-test-app/docs/PROJECT_ONLINE_GUIDE.md

   - Make sure `psycopg2-binary` is in `requirements.txt`.
 - **Migrations not applied:**
   - Run `python manage.py migrate` on Render after deployment.
+- **Local development:**
+  - If you want to use SQLite3 locally, comment out the RDS DATABASES block in `settings.py` and uncomment the SQLite3 block.
+See the comments in `settings.py` and this guide for details.

 ---